 - Walter wondered where Winnie was.

-- Blue baby bonnets
+- Blue baby bonnets bobbed through the bayou.

 - Nick needed new notebooks.

 Anaphora is a technique where several phrases or verses begin with the same word or words.
 For example:

 - "I came, I saw, I conquered." - Julius Caesar

 - "Mad world!
 Mad kings!
 Mad composition!" - King John II, William Shakespeare

 - "It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness." - A Tale of Two Cities, Charles Dickens

 - "With malice toward none; with charity for all; with firmness in the right." - Abraham Lincoln

 - "We shall not flag or fail.
 We shall go on to the end ... we shall never surrender." - Winston Churchill